chinghang0504/Technical-Notebook-Template/Android Note/notes/Part I/Chapter_2.md

 ```

 ### [tools:text](https://developer.android.com/studio/write/tool-attributes#design-time_view_attributes)
+- You can insert sample data in your layout preview by using the tools: prefix instead of android: with any \<View> attribute from the Android framework.
+This is useful when the attribute's value isn't populated until runtime and you want to see the effect in the layout preview.

 - For example, if the android:text attribute value is set at runtime, or you want to see the layout with a value different than the default, you can add tools:text to specify some text for the layout preview only.

 <br />